 Whether your problem area is red cheeks when you blush or acne scars from your teenage years, foundation creates an even skin tone that can really help fight insecurity.
+If you still have acne, foundation can reduce the visibility of the acne but won’t change the texture of the skin.
+There are, of course, products that can get rid of acne but it’s not something that’ll happen overnight.
+The worse thing you can do is pick or prod your acne right before you put on your foundation because the makeup can then irritate your skin even more and create more scars.
+If you need a little more help on this issue, you might find the advice from Renee Rouleau Blog quite helpful.
 As somebody who gets red at the first sip of wine or the first eyebrow wag of a cute guy, foundation is one of the only ways I can keep my appearance of being cool and collected.
 Nobody wants to get red and flustered at a networking event or when meeting a Tinder crush, and foundation (and color correcting) can really help there.

 I don’t get nearly enough sleep and stress causes me to have hormonal breakouts, and concealer helps cover these up.
 Can you imagine trying to command respect in a presentation with giant blue bags under your eyes?
 And how annoying is it to be 35 and still getting hormonal breakouts?
 Concealer is your key to hiding those signs of stress we are all prone to.
 Using a peach colored concealer/corrector under your eyes will hide the blue hue of under eye circles and a green toned concealer can help hide the redness of breakouts.
 Remember that setting your concealer with powder (banana powder or brightening for under eyes and translucent or powder foundation for acne concealing) is a must to prevent creasing of this thicker formula.